 It is hard to believe that it’s Thanksgiving already.
 We have so much to be thankful for; family and friends, and our beautiful town and wonderful community.
 It is a season where Easton shines particularly as the Christmas Tree Capitol of Continue reading “A Message From First Selectman Bindelglass”

 Last night at the Board of Selectmen meeting, we set the agenda for the December 5th Special Town Meeting.
 We will be discussing and voting on revisions to the Ethics Ordinance which are still being finalized, the new fee schedule for planning Continue reading “A Message from First Selectman Bindelglass”

-The Easton Board of Selectmen continued its review of several ongoing topics during its regular meeting on June 18.
+The Board of Selectmen held its regular meeting on Thursday, Nov.
+3.

 The meeting included updates on two ongoing matters.
 The proposed changes to the municipal land use fee schedule will be included on the agenda for the special Town Meeting planned for Dec 5.
 A question was raised Continue reading “Board of Selectmen Meeting of November 3, 2022”